Audi e-tron interior, dashboard & comfort

 The e-tron's dashboard is fully digital, ensuring it feels right up-to-date and in step with rivals like the Tesla Model X. Rather than aim for a minimalist aesthetic as is popular with some other manufacturers, Audi has given the e-tron a sharp-edged, sculptural look inside that fits in nicely with the rest of its range.
 It's trimmed nicely and overall build quality is excellent.

 An extra element unique to the e-tron (for now) is digital door mirrors.
 Standard on the Vorsprung model, this system replaces traditional door mirrors with a pair of high-resolution cameras, which feed their output to a pair of small screens mounted in the top of the doors.

 The novelty value of this setup is undeniable, but in practice it's not great to use: the screens aren't as high up as you'd expect, so taking a quick glance at what's behind you feels less natural than with a conventional mirror.
-We recommend sticking with a normal mirror setup on the standard e-tron, saving yourself £1,250 in the process.
+We recommend sticking with a normal mirror setup on the e-tron, saving money in the process.

 Equipment, options & accessories

 Initially, three versions of the e-tron were offered: a standard model, a Launch Edition and an ultra-exclusive Edition 1, with only 30 of the latter making their way to the UK.
 Since launch, the e-tron range has been revised and expanded.

 The line-up now starts with Technik trim, which comes pretty well equipped as standard: 20-inch alloys, progressive steering, adaptive air suspension and a Type 2 charging cable are all included, along with LED lights, heated power-folding door mirrors, leather upholstery, heated front seats and Audi's 'Virtual Cockpit' digital dashboard, plus plenty more.